jcdgingo/job-interviews/README.md

 # job-interviews

-repository for job interview coding assignment this repository is a data science modelling exercise from various employers
+repository for job interview coding in data science

-demo
+.